benmvp/react-workshop/02-components/README.md

 }
 ```

-Aftewards, use the  [React Developer Tools](https://github.com/facebook/react-devtools#installation) to inspect the component hierarchy, including the props being passed to the `EmailListItem` components.
+Afterwards, use the [React Developer Tools](https://github.com/facebook/react-devtools#installation) to inspect the component hierarchy, including the props being passed to the `EmailListItem` components.

 ## Next